-The symbolic $ 50 barrel of oil has been crossed in recent days.
+The symbolic bar of $ 50 a barrel of oil has been crossed in recent days.

-Yes the media are right: in absolute oil has never been so expensive but what about in relative?
+Yes, the media are right: in absolute terms, oil has never been so expensive, but what about in relative terms?
 Taking into account the level of inflation and the cost of money?

-In this case: the media are sadly mistaken as shown by the following curve which oil prices were reported to the dollar price of 1998.
+In this case, the media are seriously mistaken as shown by the following curve whose barrel prices were reported at 1998's dollar price.

-In the early 80 oil was so much more than now as he was in for $ 1998 to nearly $ 70.
-Obviously it was the consequences of the oil crisis 2ieme but prices have still been well above $ 50 4 for nearly years!
+In the early 80s, oil was therefore much more expensive than now, since it was, in 1998 dollars, close to $ 70.
+Obviously it was the consequences of the 2nd oil crisis but the prices were still well above $ 50 for almost 4 years!

-Another point that should currently take into account the price of oil: CO2 discharges.
+Another point that should currently be taken into account in the price of oil: CO2 emissions.

-Some experts estimate the cost (environmental future) between 10 and 40 $ per tonne of CO2 released into the atmosphere.
-Others speak, but it is without doubt unfair to 80 100 to $.
-Take a reasonably low average of $ 20 tonne.
+Some experts estimate the cost (environmental future) to be between $ 10 and $ 40 per tonne of CO2 released into the atmosphere.
+Others speak, but it is undoubtedly abusive, from 80 to 100 $.
+Consider a reasonable low average of $ 20 a tonne.

-A ton of oil burned on average rejects 2.5 times its mass in the form CO2.
+A ton of oil burned on average 2.5 times its mass form CO2.

-A barrel weighs 127 320 kg and therefore reject kg CO2 about.
+A barrel weighs 127 kg and will therefore reject 320 kg of CO2 approximately.

-Hence an “extra cost" of the barrel of 0.32 * 20 = 6.4 $.
-Let more than 10% be the current price.
+Hence an “extra cost” per barrel of 0.32 * 20 = $ 6.4.
+Or more than 10% the current price.
 So much more on a weak barrel.
-With the high estimate at 100 $ per ton we multiply by 5 this figure is more than 50% increase and more 100% increase with a barrel at 25 $.
+With the high estimate at $ 100 per tonne, we multiply this figure by 5, or more than 50% increase and more than 100% increase with a barrel at $ 25.

-Number of hours of work required from 1990 to buy oil, in constant currency.
+Number of working hours required since 1990 to buy oil, in constant currency.
 Source: Econologie.com, click to enlarge